OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 different original formats and life-cycle conventions into the CDM table structure.
-The system is dynamic, it evolves with frequent source vocabulary updates, deprecations, and concept replacements, all of which are version-controlled and available via ATHENA - OHDSI’s vocabulary distribution platform (2).
+The system is dynamic, it evolves with frequent source vocabulary updates, deprecations, and concept replacements, all of which are version-controlled and available via ATHENA - OHDSI's vocabulary distribution platform (2).
 Vocabularies support phenotyping, covariate construction, large-scale analytics and result reporting and is a